A SwiftUI List and Navigation Tutorial

 Preparing the Project

-Before beginning development of the app project, some preparatory work needs to be performed involving the addition of image and data assets which will be needed later in the chapter.
+Before beginning the development of the app project, some preparatory work needs to be performed involving the addition of image and data assets which will be needed later in the chapter.

 The assets to be used in the project are included in the source code sample download provided with the book available from the following URL:

 When the options dialog appears, enable the Copy items if needed option so that the assets are included within the project folder before clicking on the Finish button.
-With the image assets added, find the carData.json file located in the CarData folder and drag and drop it onto the Shared folder in the Project navigator panel to also add it to the project.

 Adding the Car Structure

-Once created, the new file will load into the code editor where it needs to be modified so that it reads as follows:
+Once created, the new file will load into the code editor, where it needs to be modified so that it reads as follows:

 import SwiftUI

-struct Car : Codable, Identifiable {
+struct Car : Hashable, Codable, Identifiable {

-var id: String
+var id: UUID = UUID()

 var name: String

-var description: String
+var desc: String

 var isHybrid: Bool